Beckenham Arts Lab – The Creative Hub That Shaped Early David Bowie

 🎤 Artist: David Bowie

-🗒️ Notes: David’s final regular Sunday night appearance at the Beckenham Arts Lab.
-After this, he officially shifts his focus to his new electric band and rehearsals at Haddon Hall.
+🗒️ Notes: Final regular Sunday night appearance at the Beckenham Arts Lab.